-- demonstrate your care and concern
+- show your care and concern

 - tell the truth about your observations

-- listen to your student’s reactions, and express empathy without being distracted from your concerns
+- listen to your student’s reactions, and express empathy without being distracted from your concerns.

-Students diagnosed with a mental disorder need medical clearance to participate in activities that involve exercise.
+Students diagnosed with a mental disorder need medical clearance to take part in activities that involve exercise.
 Even moderate levels of exercise can result in severe health risk and teachers share the responsibility for safety in these situations.
 You might need to suspend the student from your dance class to protect their health, until they recover.